-How to Download Them in an Organized Way
+How to Download the Oregon Student Writing Samples in an Organized Way

 When you are at the download page, the table below will make more sense.
 You will see that this is a nifty little system.
 Here is how I would download them:

-- 2. First, create a folder on your desktop to save them to.
+1. First, create a folder on your desktop to save them in.

 2. Once you are on the download page, for each file, right click and save or “save target as.”

-- 4. Rename each file with just THE NUMBERS found in the table.
+3. Rename each file with just THE NUMBERS found in the table.
 You can change the names later as you wish.
 (When saving the file, just type over the original file name with the number.)

 5. All the odd numbers will be student work.
 All the even numbers will be scoring commentary.
 For each group of 10, the low numbers will be the low scores and the high numbers will be the high scores.

 |High||Med.
 High||Med.||Med.
 Low||Low|

 Directions: Open up a new browser (Internet Explorer, Firefox, Safari etc.) and copy and paste the link into the address bar.
 (The link starts with at the http://) I recommend getting samples for the grade you teach, as well as for the grade above it and below it.

 • Grade 3 Sample Essays – http://www.ode.state.or.us/search/page/?=528